pokitdok/journalbeatlite/README.md

 Purpose
 ---
-`journalbeatlite` tails the journal, and uploads parsed messages to elasticsearch.
+`journalbeatlite` tails the systemd journal, and uploads parsed messages to elasticsearch.
 It has 2 key features:

 1. cursors are used as document ids; this means uploads are idempotent
 2. message body can be parsed if it is json, and stored as structured field